Only Owners, Admins, and Managers are able to create new flows. For more information on user roles, click here.

-Flow Filters restrict who is qualified to enter a flow, but Flow Filters are also applied before every email sends -- those that no longer meet the Flow Filters will be skipped.
-In this way, Flow Filters define the conditions which will cause someone to drop out of the flow.
+Flow filters also restrict who is qualified to enter a flow, but flow filters are applied before every email sends as well.
+Those who no longer meet the flow filters at send time will be skipped.
+In this way, flow filters define the conditions which will cause someone to drop out of the flow.

 This is useful for keeping people in a flow until they take a specific goal action.
-For example, an Abandoned Cart flow will be triggered of Checkout Started activity and shoppers will remain in the flow until they do move continue on to make the purchase; this is achieved using the Flow filter: "Has Placed Order zero times since starting this flow"
+For example, an abandoned cart flow will be triggered by the Checkout Started event and shoppers will remain in the flow until they continue on to make the purchase; this is achieved using the flow filter: "Has Placed Order zero times since starting this flow."

 For metric criteria, there is an additional timeframe option available in flows labeled since starting this flow.
 This is very useful for creating flows where someone drops out of the flow if they take an action.

-After you choose your Flow Trigger and are done with the Trigger Setup step, click Done.
-While you can't change a flow's Trigger after initial setup, you can edit and update Trigger Filters and Flow Filters at any time.
+After you choose your flow trigger and are done with the trigger setup step, click Done.
+While you can't change a flow's trigger after the initial setup, you can edit and update trigger and flow filters at any time.

 As soon as you complete your trigger setup, you will see the lefthand sidebar change to reveal all the components you can add to your flow series.
 These components serve as "building blocks" for a flow.